-Chapter 7 is the most common form of personal bankruptcy because it takes less than four months to erase your debts and get the fresh start you deserve.
+Chapter 7 is the most common form of personal bankruptcy because it takes only about four months to discharge your debts and gets you the fresh start you deserve.

 The most common discharged debts include: